cloudify-cosmo/cloudify-dev/guides/dev-environment/README.md

 You can create a desktop shortcut to easily startup intellij by creating a desktop entry: <br><br>
 ![Desktop Entry](images/desktop_entry.png) <br>

-The first thing you need to do is install the [Intellij Python Plugin](https://plugins.jetbrains.com/plugin/?idea&pluginId=631), you can install it directly from Intellij: Select File --> Setting --> Plugins, click the "Browse repositories..." button and search for "python".
+The first thing you need to do is install the [Intellij Python Plugin](https://plugins.jetbrains.com/plugin/?idea&pluginId=631), you can install it directly from Intellij: Go to File --> Setting --> Plugins, click the "Browse repositories..." button and search for "python".
 Select "Install plugin" on the right panel.
 If requested, agree to restart intellij.
 Once the plugin installation finishes, create a new empty project and give it a name (maybe cloudify-cosmo?)

 ![Empty Project](images/empty_project.png)